 A person specification, stating the essential and desirable skills and experience required for the job

-If you are not yet a qualified Bikeability instructor, then there is a 5-day training course and associated online tasks to complete.
+If you are not yet a qualified Bikeability Cycle Instructor, you will be required to take part in a 5-day training course and complete associated online tasks.

+Applications from qualified instructors are also welcome.

 Please email your completed application form to Andrew Crossley,andrew.crossley@cyclenorth.co.uk, or send it by post to the above address.